vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/product_variants.rst

 Managing BoMs for product variants
 ==================================

-Odoo allows one bill of materials (BoM) to be used for multiple variants of the same product.
+Leansoft allows one bill of materials (BoM) to be used for multiple variants of the same product.
 Having a consolidated BoM for a product with variants saves time by preventing the need to manage multiple BoMs.